Learn more about the passionate leaders of our organization

 At Valley of the Sun United Way, we know one thing for sure: to achieve our community’s bold goals, we must first have a firm financial foundation, a long-term economic plan, the tools to report our progress and a strong team to lead the way.

-Chief Financial & Administrative Officer, Tanya Muñiz guides these organizational imperatives that are essential to our MC2026 5-year plan for Mighty Change in Maricopa County, and along the way has built a strong local and national reputation of transparency, financial responsibility and innovation.
+Chief Financial and Operating Officer, Tanya Muñiz guides these organizational imperatives that are essential to our MC2026 five-year plan for Mighty Change in Maricopa County, and along the way has built a strong local and national reputation of transparency, financial responsibility and innovation.

 Tanya oversees all fiscal and fiduciary responsibilities, human resources, legal, facilities, IT and data analytics for Valley of the Sun United Way, as well as the economic and infrastructure plan to support MC2026 and achieve its bold community goals.
 Additionally, she is responsible for the team that manages United Way’s partnership with First Things First, which includes more than $60 million in grant funding to increase and support availability of and access to quality early childhood education opportunities across Arizona.